 Our business engages both local and overseas-based contractors for the purposes of providing our interpretation and translation services and to support those services e.g. administrative staff, helpdesk and IT.
 In the course of doing business with you, we are likely to disclose some of your personal information to overseas recipients.
 However, we will only do so where:

 - it is necessary to complete the services you have requested; and

 - we believe on reasonable grounds that the overseas recipient is required to deal with your personal information by enforceable laws which are similar to the requirements under the APPs; or

 - it is otherwise permitted by law.

-Our overseas affiliates are mainly located in four countries including the Philippines, Malaysia, Columbia and Bulgaria.
+Our overseas affiliates are mainly located in three countries including the Philippines, Hong Kong and Bulgaria.
 However, when required, we may engage overseas contractors from other countries to provide translation services in other languages specific to your requirements.